Phileosopher/commonplace/mgmt-church-worship-rituals.md

 - P: Altar Call
   - A meditative song with a simple [Gospel presentation](jesus-gospel.md) that petitions non-believers to follow Jesus.
 - Dismissal
-  - C/E: the leader says a Latin translation of "Go, it is the dismissal".
+  - C: the leader says a Latin translation of "Go, it is the dismissal".
   - P: the leader formally concludes the meeting, often with a [future call to action](marketing.md) tied to the Homily.

 ### E. Christians-only fellowship